Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 However, Yuu, having his mischievous desire stirred, reached out to Elena’s modest breasts and rubbed them while pinching her nipples.

-「Hnn, kyuu!
+"Hnn, kyuu!
 Nmm!
 Nghh, hnn!
-Nmm--」
+Nmm--"

-「Hyan!
+"Hyan!
 Hyaan!
-Don’t suck… on my clit!」
+Don’t suck… on my clit!"

 Sera put her hands on Elena’s head, but despite that, the teasing didn’t seem to weaken.

-「Haa, haa, it sure is nice.
-Having sex while watching two beautiful elder sisters moaning is just the best.」
+"Haa, haa, it sure is nice.
+Having sex while watching two beautiful elder sisters moaning is just the best."

-「Ahn, geez, Yuu… Ahn, ahn, noo!
-E, Elena… Ahii, at this rate…」
+"Ahn, geez, Yuu… Ahn, ahn, noo!
+E, Elena… Ahii, at this rate…"

 Sera, who appearance-wise was younger than her actual age, pure and ephemeral like a fairy, was writhing as she got her vagina licked by his elder sister.